There’s lots to learn about cyber education and PA Virtual Charter School. Here’s a fun way to learn 26 things in just a few minutes!

 It’s been over 20 years since school choice legislation was passed in Pennsylvania, and with over 150 charter and cyber charter schools in the state, parents now have more choices for their child’s education than ever.
 The reasons parents begin looking for a charter school can be as different as families themselves, but in the end, there is one common denominator: something in their current school situation isn’t working for them.
 Charter schools allow parents to make a choice that better suits their needs and the needs of their child.

-Thousands of students each year realize that something isn’t working for them at their local school district and they start looking for an alternative way to receive their education.
-If that’s where you are and you’ve decided that a cyber charter school would be a great fit for you, you’ve come to the right place.
+Thousands of students each year realize that something isn’t working for them at their local school district, and they start looking for an alternative way to receive their education.
+If that’s where you are, and you’ve decided that a cyber charter school would be a great fit for you, you’ve come to the right place.
+You may be wondering, "How to convince my mom to let me do an online school?"
 This blog can help you prepare to talk with your mom (or dad) about making the choice to enroll at an online school.